chiragagarwal-j/Feature-12-Scheduling-of-Posts/README.md

 * 30 3,6,9,12 * * *: This expression runs a task at 3:30 AM, 6:30 AM, 9:30 AM, and 12:30 PM every day.

-**Task Activation:** When the current time matches a scheduled publication time, the scheduler activates the task associated with that post.
-This task typically involves posting content to a designated platform, such as a social media platform, blog, or website.
+1.**Task Activation:** When the current time matches a scheduled publication time, the scheduler activates the task associated with that post.

 ## Conclusion